 BUYING JANE’S BOOKS: In these difficult times of Covid-19, if you have a problem buying any of Jane’s books, you may be able to buy a copy from her direct.
 Please email her at firstname.lastname@example.org to enquire, saying which country you’re in.

-NEWS : After presenting a series of five book programmes for North Herts Radio (broadcast October & November 2019), Jane is also involved in the 2nd series, to be broadcast in Summer 2020: see Events page for pics.
+NEWS: After presenting a series of five book programmes for North Herts Radio ( Oct & Nov 2019), Jane is also involved in the 2nd series, broadcast on Sundays at 4pm from 9 August 2020: see Events page for pics.
 If you missed the first series: Click here and scroll down to bottom of page to listen again.